MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-managed-network.md

 ---

-## Manually provision a managed virtual network
+## Manually provision a managed VNet

 The managed virtual network is automatically provisioned when you create a compute instance.
 When you rely on automatic provisioning, it can take around __30 minutes__ to create the first compute instance as it is also provisioning the network.
 If you configured FQDN outbound rules (only available with allow only approved mode), the first FQDN rule adds around __10 minutes__ to the provisioning time.
 If you have a large set of outbound rules to be provisioned in the managed network, it can take longer for provisioning to complete.
 The increased provisioning time can cause your first compute instance creation to time out.